 One area where Shopify fell down upon is its script availability.
 If you needed an app in-store which couldn’t be accommodated in the Shopify Plus or Magento marketplace, you’d have no option but to fabricate one yourself.
-Recently, Shopify have released scripts which allow developer access to Shopify’s servers and architecture, allowing them to delve into the platform’s mechanics, in turn opening tons of possibilities regarding customization.
+Recently, Shopify has released scripts which allow developer access to Shopify’s servers and architecture, allowing them to delve into the platform’s mechanics, in turn, opening tons of possibilities regarding customization.

 4. Customer Service and Handling of Bugs and Issues

 Finding a bug in Magento was like your site catching the plague - no end in sight, customers dropping like flies, frenzied attempts failing to find a solution.
 Magento extensions were always less stable, they weren’t built to the same rigorous quality as Shopify Plus equivalents and as a result, they failed.

 On the customer service front, Shopify easily holds the aces.
 They’re responsive, detailed and go beyond the bare minimum.
 That’s a recipe for stress-free site operation!